-This incredibly juicy Healthy Turkey Meatloaf is going to be the best recipe you will want to make again and again.
-Packed with nutritious veggies like bell peppers and carrots plus gluten free breadcrumbs and garlic that give it a great punch of flavor.
-It is moist and so tender on the inside with a sweet tomato glaze that really makes the whole thing.
+This incredibly juicy Healthy Turkey Meatloaf is going to be your go-to meatloaf recipe.
+It is packed with nutritious veggies like bell peppers and carrots plus gluten-free breadcrumbs and garlic that give it a great punch of flavor.
+It is moist and so tender on the inside with a sweet tomato glaze that really makes the whole thing SO GOOD!

-It is also perfect for entertaining and is a dish that will really impress your friends and family.
-The flavor is insane, thanks to the combination of the sautéed veggies, garlic, chicken stock, and worcestershire sauce in the meatloaf as well as the sweet tomato glaze that is everything.
+This meatloaf recipe is perfect for entertaining and is a dish that will really impress your friends and family.
+The flavor is insane, thanks to the combination of the sautéed veggies, garlic, chicken stock, and Worcestershire sauce as well as the sweet tomato glaze that is everything.

 It is tangy yet sweet and is the perfect topping for this meatloaf.